Tips on how to break a fast with mindful eating habits

 Don't forget to hydrate

-Drinking a glass of water before your meal can help with fullness and controlling excess hunger symptoms.
-It can also be important to break your fast with hydrating food sources like cucumbers, melon, bell peppers, or strawberries with are about 91% water.
-These veggies and fruits also provide fiber which is important for satiety.
-Incorporating these high water content fiber sources can also help prevent blood sugar spikes after a long period of fasting since it takes time to digest these sources.
+Drinking a glass of water before your meal can help with fullness and control excess hunger symptoms.
+Additionally, breaking your fast with hydrating food sources like cucumbers, melons, bell peppers, or strawberries (which are about 91% water) can be very beneficial.
+These vegetables and fruits also provide fiber, which is essential for satiety.

 Hungry for more information ?
 Check out my previous posts below!
 Follow along on Instagram - I'd love to connect!